stax76/awesome-mpv/README.md

 - [speed-transition](https://github.com/zenyd/mpv-scripts) - Increases playback speed if a subtitle will not be displayed soon.
 Resumes normal speed just before the subtitle shows up.
 - [speed](https://github.com/oltodosel/mpv-scripts#speedlua) - Changing speed based on regex of filename/path.
 - [speed](https://github.com/vflorelle/mpv-scripts#speed) - Always show current playback speed on the OSD.
-- [SimpleBookmark-1.0](https://github.com/Eisa01/mpv-scripts#simplebookmark) - Bookmark with a [ctrl]+[b], then list and access your bookmarks with [b].
-Assign your favorites to a keybind then access your favorites with that same keybind.
-Much more explained in the link above.
 - [SimpleHistory-1.0](https://github.com/Eisa01/mpv-scripts#simplehistory) - Powerful history features that logs videos that you opened into a log file along with the time you have reached on each video.
 Select, filter, and search from your history list, Optional resume by [ctrl]+[r] for all videos you have played.
 Much more explained in the link above.
 - [SimpleUndo-3.2](https://github.com/Eisa01/mpv-scripts#simpleundo) - Simple undo feature.
 If you accidentally seek/jump to a different time in the video, press undo [ctrl]+[z] to return to your previous time and vice-versa.
 More details in the link above.
 - [skipchapters](https://github.com/haasn/gentoo-conf/blob/xor/home/nand/.mpv/scripts/avail/skipchapters.lua) - Automatically skip chapters matching a given list of regular expressions (eg. "OP" or "Opening").